 A full-time field experience in a school requiring a minimum of 90 hours as a teacher's aide.
 The student must keep and submit a log of the experience.
 May be done in the following settings: early childhood, elementary, middle-school/secondary, Christian school or special education.
 A combination of settings may be approved by Education Department.
-Prerequisite: Minimum grade of C in EDU 200 or permission of instructor.
-Field Experience in Special Education prerequisites: Minimum grade of C in EDU 201.
+Prerequisite: EDU 200 Social and Philosophical Foundations of Education.
+Field Experience in Special Education prerequisite: Minimum grade of C in EDU 201.